 Leverage free tools to assess resource utilization and explore undiscovered opportunities for improvement.
 These tools can do the heavy lifting in terms of being able help your service business identify ways to meet your aims of achieving goals, making money, and growing your business.
 For example, tools like these have helped IT services businesses with 100 resources identify opportunities to make $2.4 million more a year if they increase utilization rates from 65% to 72%.
 Having this ability to run scenarios, analyze, and evaluate all available options creates opportunities to significantly improve your organization’s utilization rates.

 Tip 4: Resource scheduling, smoothing, and leveling

 Now that you have a clearer picture of your available resources and how to harness their value to meet customer needs, maximize revenue, and grow your business, it is time to focus on scheduling tasks and assigning resources.
-You have already utilized the right tools to determine optimal resource utilization, and as a result, you better prepared to allocate and schedule the right resources for all assigned work, taking into account dependencies, and making use of smoothing and levelling techniques to maximize resources.
+You have already utilized the right tools to determine optimal resource utilization, and as a result, you are better prepared to allocate and schedule the right resources for all assigned work, taking into account dependencies, and making use of smoothing and leveling techniques to maximize resources.

 Tip 5: Track resource utilization

 Having determined how you will improve resource allocation and utilization, and having scheduled your resources, it is also vital that you are able to accurately track the utilization for each resource.
 This makes it possible to determine how well your service business is meeting your goals and your customers’ needs.
 Without being able to accurately measure utilization, you don’t know if you are efficiently or effectively leveraging your resources or if you are meeting your customers’ expectations.